 Purchase managers often deal with misplaced purchase orders, submission and approval delays, lost receipts, or uncontrolled spending.
 With workflows, you can eliminate costly and time-consuming manual routing of documents and data entry errors.
 Provision to add multiple approval levels for larger spend requests, and auto-approval of standard documents make your workflow more effective.

 Single repository for your procurement data enhances data protection and availability

-Companies end up using multiple point-solutions such as a word processor, workflow system, shared drive, email, and data integration solution to manage their procurement process.
+Companies end up using multiple point solutions such as a word processor, workflow system, shared drive, email, and data integration solutions to manage their procurement process.
 It is neither cost-effective nor productive to maintain so many disparate systems.